 - a.
-Condominium development shall be reviewed under the procedures identified below: - i.
-If the proposed condominium development contains five or fewer dwelling units, it shall be processed in accordance with preliminary plat procedures for minor subdivisions. - ii.
-If the proposed condominium development contains six or more dwelling units, it shall be processed in accordance with preliminary plat procedures for major subdivisions. - iii.
-Condominium "lock off units" and subdivisions originally created for lease or rent pursuant to Section 4.5 converting to condominium ownership shall be reviewed per this Section.
-Any proposed condominium unit that includes a dividable "lock off unit" shall be considered as containing the sum of these units; - iv.
+Condominium, townhomes, and townhouse development shall be reviewed under the procedures identified below: - i.
+If the proposed condominium, townhomes, or townhouse development contains five or fewer dwelling units, it shall be processed in accordance with preliminary plat procedures for minor subdivisions. - ii.
+If the proposed condominium, townhome, or townhouse development contains six or more dwelling units, it shall be processed in accordance with preliminary plat procedures for major subdivisions. - iii.
+Condominium "lock-off units" and subdivisions originally created for lease or rent pursuant to Section 4.5 converting to condominium ownership shall be reviewed per this Section.
+Any proposed condominium unit that includes a dividable "lock-off unit" shall be considered as containing the sum of these units; - iv.
 No structure containing a condominium unit shall extend across a property line. - b.
-In lieu of filing a final plat, the subdivider shall submit four full size hard copies of a revised preliminary plat to the Planning and Zoning Office: - i.
-The plat shall be labeled "Revised Preliminary Plat" and conform to all requirements for revised preliminary plats pursuant to Appendix F Contents of Revised Preliminary Plat Application; - ii.
-The revised preliminary plat shall show all existing and proposed buildings and structures, roads, parking and recreation areas; - iii.
-The revised preliminary plat shall conform to the approved preliminary plat and meet the conditions of approval of the preliminary plat. - c.
+In condominium, townhomes, or townhouse developments where no land is subdivided, in lieu of filing a final plat, the subdivider shall submit four full-size hard copies of a final plan to the Planning and Zoning Office. - i.
+The plat shall be labeled as Final Plan and conform to all requirements for final plan pursuant to Appendix F Contents of Subdivisions Which Provide Multiple Spaces for Recreational Camping Vehicles or Mobile Homes Final Plat Application; - ii.
+The final plan shall show all existing and proposed buildings and structures, roads, parking, and recreation areas; - iii.
+The final plan shall conform to the approved preliminary plat and meet the conditions of approval of the preliminary plat. - c.
 All parkland dedication provisions pursuant to Section 4.7.24 shall be met; - d.
 Final approval will not be granted until the subdivider has met all conditions of preliminary plat approval and has installed all required improvements or entered into a subdivision improvements agreement (Appendix H); - e.
-The Clerk and Recorder shall not process or record any condominium title transactions or deeds if the planning director or county attorney determines a condominium project has not met the requirements of Section 4.6.3 or has not been reviewed pursuant to this Section; - f.
-The approved plat shall be maintained in the Planning and Zoning Office and in the Office of the Clerk and Recorder.
+The Clerk and Recorder shall not process or record any condominium, townhomes, or townhouse title transactions or deeds if the planning director or county attorney

+- determines a condominium, townhome, or townhouse project has not met the requirements of Section 4.6.3 or has not been reviewed pursuant to this Section; - f.
+The approved plat shall be maintained in the Planning and Zoning Office and the Office of the Clerk and Recorder.
 The subdivider shall provide the Planning and Zoning Office with a copy of the recorded Declaration of Unit Ownership.
 The Declaration of Unit Ownership will reflect where these copies are maintained.

-4.6.2 Condominium Development Standards
+4.6.2 Condominium, Townhomes and Townhouse Development Standards